HabibovUlugbek/logger/README.md

 ### RpcLoggingInterceptor

-You can use `RpcLoggingInterceptor` in your `main.ts` file to validate all incoming requests.
+You can use `RpcLoggingInterceptor` in your `main.ts` file to represent your request ans response.

 ```ts
 //main.ts